cobilab/eagle/README.md

 ./EAGLE -v -t -min 9 -max 13 -i -r C18.fa ECOLI.fna
 </pre>

 It will create files with prefix "ECOLI.fna" followed by the suffix "-k9.eg".
 The number 9 stands for k = 9.
 For "-k10.eg" stands for k = 10 and so on.
-Each file contains the respective(s) relative RAWs for each k along with the respective positions (the content is ordered by positions).
-If a file is empty it means that there are no MAWs, neverthless the running output in the console should indicate something as "RAWs FOUND : 0.0000 % ( 0 in 4753180 )" (for k=8).
+Each file contains the respective(s) RAWs for each k along with the respective positions (the content is ordered by positions).
+If a file is empty it means that there are no RAWs, neverthless the running output in the console should indicate something as "RAWs FOUND : 0.0000 % ( 0 in 4753180 )" (for k=8).

 ### Run EAGLE on 157 Ebola virus using human as reference